renovate-tests/imag/README.md

 ## Documentation

-We have some documentation in [the ./doc subtree](./doc/) which can be compiled to PDF or a website.
+We have some documentation in [the ./doc subtree](./doc/) which can be compiled to PDF or a website using pandoc.
 It might not be up to date, though.
 Developer documentation for the last release is available [on docs.rs](https://docs.rs/releases/search?query=imag).